DooPhiLong/8-Week-SQL-Challenge/Case Study #2 - Pizza Runner/Solution.md

 #### Data cleaning for this part
 1. Cleaning pizza_recipes table by creating a clean temp table
 - Splitting comma delimited lists into rows
+- RTRIM : Used to remove all whitespace characters from the trailing position (right positions) of the string.
+- String_split : A table-valued function that splits a string into rows of substrings, based on a specified separator character.
 ###### Original table:
 ![image](https://user-images.githubusercontent.com/120476961/226626834-003e76e7-24ab-4190-8e49-5a7e5bb7067a.png)
 ```sql